tahirjadoon/2022-My-Social-Connect/README.md

 Projects
 ------------------------------------------------------
-Read "Documents\0001 Project - Basic Info - Setup.docx" for setting up and executing the projects in this repository.
+•	Read "Documents\0001 Project - Basic Info - Setup.docx" for setting up and executing the projects in this repository.
+•	There are links to other docs towards the bottom of the doc.
+Follow the docs, these are in the order in which this project has been built.

 What we will be using?
 ------------------------------------------------------